Elisabeth Waldo: Early life and career

 Waldo grew up on her family's ranch at the edge of the Yakama Indian Reservation in Washington state.
 She started singing at age three and took up violin by age five.
 Russian-born violinist Jascha Heifetz heard her play and helped her attain a scholarship to the Curtis Institute of Music in Philadelphia where she received her musical education.
+Waldo also attended Occidental College.

 In 1940, conductor Leopold Stokowski invited Waldo to join the newly formed All-American Youth Orchestra.
 They toured South America in 1940 and then North America in 1941 before disbanding when the U.S. entered World War II.
 It was on these tours that Waldo's interest in musical archeology grew and she began collecting pre-Columbian instruments.

 After the All-American Youth Orchestra, Waldo made her home in Southern California, where she played as a first violinist with the Los Angeles Philharmonic for one season.
-She returned to Latin America as a touring solo performer, playing in Panamá, Costa Rica, Colombia, Peru, Chile, Cuba, and Mexico before taking up residence in Mexico City, where she was a regular on the newly networked national radio.
+She returned to Latin America as a touring solo performer, playing in Panama, Costa Rica, Colombia, Peru, Chile, Cuba, and Mexico before taking up residence in Mexico City, where she was a regular on the newly networked national radio.

 While living there, she collaborated frequently with singer Agustín Lara and appeared in the 1945 film Song of Mexico as a violinist; this film appearance marks Waldo as one of the last surviving actors from the Golden Age of Hollywood.
 She also struck up a friendship with muralist Diego Rivera, with whom she shared an interest in pre-Columbian and Maya music.
 Rivera suggested that she develop her own system of hieroglyphic musical notation for working with pre-Columbian instruments, in order to teach others how to play them.

-In 1954-55, she played violin for Peruvian-American soprano Yma Sumac.
+From 1954 to 1955, she played violin for Peruvian-American soprano Yma Sumac.
 Sumac's music fused Andean folk songs with Caribbean rhythms, big band jazz and operatic singing, and her elaborate stage show fit the "exotic" tastes of patrons of venues in Hollywood and Las Vegas, while also meeting the standards of quality to appear in the most prestigious concert halls in North America and Europe.
 While displaying her talents as a soloist in the orchestra, Waldo regarded her work with Sumac's touring show as part of her research into Latin American music.

 Working with arrangers like Les Baxter and Billy May, Sumac helped define the music that would become known as exotica.
 Inspired by her time with Sumac, Waldo returned to Los Angeles and formed an ensemble that used instruments from Native North, South, and Meso-America to play her own original compositions.